michael-snower/ppo/README.md

 tensorboard --logdir='./tbs/CartPole-v1/'
 ```

-# Training Pong
+# Train Pong
-The following command trained an agent to achieve near perfect scores on Pong.
-Also, my trained model and Tensorboard are linked to below.
-My model was trained with a NVIDIA Tesla P-100 on Google Cloud.
+The following command trains an agent to achieve near perfect scores on Pong.
+A pre-trained model and tensorboard can be found in the trained_models directory.
 ```
 python runner.py --env-id='PongNoFrameskip-v4' --shared-network='cnn' --learning-rate="lambda x: x * 3e-4" --num-batches=10000 --env-steps=128 --num-envs=4 --eps=0.1 --tb-path="./tbs/PongNoFrameskip-v4/" --save-path="./models/PongNoFrameskip-v4/" --log-every=1 --save-every=500
 ```

-# Training Space Invaders
+# Train Space Invaders
-The following command trained an agent to achieve success on Space Invaders.
-Also, my trained model and Tensorboard are linked to below.
-My model was trained with a NVIDIA Tesla P-100 on Google Cloud.
+The following command trains a Space Invaders agent.
+A pre-trained model and tensorboard can be found in the trained_models directory.
+While this agent will be very good at Space Invaders, training for additional time (maybe 40000 batches) will likely create an even better one.
 ```
 python runner.py --env-id='SpaceInvadersNoFrameskip-v4' --shared-network='cnn_lstm' --learning-rate="lambda x: x * 3e-4" --num-batches=20000 --env-steps=128 --num-envs=8 --eps=0.1 --tb-path="./tbs/SpaceInvadersNoFrameskip-v4/" --save-path="./models/SpaceInvadersNoFrameskip-v4/" --log-every=1 --save-every=500
 ```